 My technical expertise is primarily in DNA barcoding, quantitative PCR-based methods, and next-generation sequencing.
 I have also dabbled in DNA barcoding of deep-sea larval invertebrates - a location where we know almost nothing about organism diversity and even less about larval ecology.

-Check out my Publications page for more info on my research currently in the peer-reviewed literature
+Check out my Publications for more info on my past work

 Twitter: @ShellyFish311Tweets by @ShellyFish311